 OAuth Flow

-This page describes the OAuth 2.0 authorization code flow with PKCE used by Madgicx MCP.
+This page describes the OAuth 2.0 authorization code flow with PKCE used by both Madgicx MCP servers (Facebook Ads and Google Ads).
+The flow is identical for both — they share the same authorization server.

 Flow Overview